 Split the transaction into 2 parts: $100 and -$3 (notice there is a negative next to the $3 amount - this is to ensure that the total equals $97).

 To make the $3 fee negative in Wave, select Discounts and Fees from the category dropdown, and select the appropriate account.
 The transaction will automatically be marked as negative.
 If you don't have an account created under the "Payment Processing Fee" section of your Chart of Accounts, you can create a new account.
 Here, we're calling it Processing Fees.

 - Select the new $100 portion of the transaction and apply it to the relevant invoice, if applicable.
 (If not, see Step 5).

 - If you do not have an invoice for this customer, simply categorize the $100 into the appropriate income account for your business.

-- Categorize the $3 expense transaction under the Discounts and Fees expense category.
-You can create an account here now if you don't have one already.
-Here, we're calling it Processing Fees.
+- Categorize the $3 expense transaction under any account under the Discounts and Fees category.
 This will automatically make this portion of the transaction a negative amount.